 Open the Footprint Editor and create a new project-specific footprint library named getting-started.pretty (File \rightarrow New Library...).
 As with symbol libraries, the new footprint library is added to the project library table.
 With the new library selected in the Libraries pane, create a new footprint (File \rightarrow New Footprint...).
-Set the name to Switch_Toggle_SPST_NKK_M2011S3A1x03 and the type to Through hole.
+Edit the footprint's properties (button in the top toolbar) and set the following properties: